WorldWideWest/car-repair-shop-system/README.md

 USE car_repair;
 ```

-This is a really important step because if we don't use the created database will get an error because no database was selected and therefor we can't create the desired tables that we need to store data from our spring app.
+This is a really important step because if we don't use the created database will get an error because no database was selected and therefore we can't create the desired tables that we need to store data from our spring app.

 The next step is to create the tables: